Parrot456/Networking-Ops-Tools/README.md

 **Get-processTCP**

 Shows all active TCP connections associated with a process name.
 Name matches are wildcard to capture all relevant processes.
-All TCP connections will include process ID.
+All TCP connections will include the related process ID.
 Examples--

 #Output all TCP connections used by Firefox